mjsipes/layers4/README.md

 ## Try It Out - https://layers4.vercel.app/

-**TLDR**: Learn by reading the journey below or jumping straight into the demo.

 Here's a recommended sequence of queries for the AI to see the app in action:

 ### Demo Flow (Recommended)